mdram83/php-probably-wrong-way/README.md

 # php-probably-wrong-way

 Todos:
-5. Search fire up from search on frontend
 5. Test post with some code snippets for readers
 6. Add some 404 page
 7. Organize repeated html in template_parts